19shalukp/Sauce_Playwright/README.md

 # Sauce_Playwright
-Sauce web testing
-To see the report, download both allure report and allure results in one directory and run the command "allure open allure-report" from that directory.
+To see the report generated from Github actions, download both allure report and allure results ( from Summary tab --> artifacts) in one directory and run the command "allure open allure-report" from that directory.
 The html will show as loading if you try to open the html file directly or from an incorrect directory or if you keep the allure-results and allure-report in separate directories.

+To see the report, if you run locally, run the commands from the root directory of the project.
+"npm run test-regression-default"
+"allure generate reports/allure-results --clean" "allure open"

 State of login is used only for sort and product features as we are not testing the login feature for sort/product feature files.